natenka/pyneng-book-en/docs/source/book/25_db/where.rst

     Time: 0.033s

 WHERE operator allows you to specify more than a specific field value.
-If you add the LIKE operator to it you can specify a field template.
+If you add LIKE operator to it you can specify a field template.

 Like with characters ``_`` and ``%`` indicates what the value should look like: